willykleitinho/faq-accordion-css-only/README.md

 - Flexbox
 - Mobile-first workflow
 - Accordion CSS-only
+- CSS Animation

 ### What I learned

-In this project, I've learned how to use background images (with fallback colors) better and practiced using Flexbox.
+In this project, I've learned how to use background images (with fallback colors) better and practiced using Flexbox and animations.
 I also did my first accordion, using only labels and checkboxes :0

 ### Useful resources